orbitalquark/textadept/docs/manual.md

 Textadept normally does not wrap long lines into view, nor does it show whitespace characters.
 You can toggle line wrapping for the current buffer via `Ctrl+\` on Windows and Linux, `⌘\` on macOS, and `M-\` in the terminal version.
-You can toggle whitespace visibility for the current buffer via the "Buffer > Toggle View Whitespace" menu item.
+You can toggle whitespace visibility for the current buffer via the "View > Toggle View Whitespace" menu item.
 Visible spaces are represented by dots, and visible tabs are represented by arrows.
 (The terminal version does not have default key bindings for either of these actions.)